-CIA-IR-01 Personnel assigned to post referenced in 104-10065-10199 from 1959-64.
+CIA-IR-01 Personnel assigned to post from 1959-64 (see RIF 104-10065-10199).

 This request, originally made in November 1996, was raised at the DO follow-up briefing on April 1, 1997.
 It is our understanding that the DO believes that it is not able to answer this request.
 The ARRB staff does not find DO's response to be credible.
-We believe that with all of the resources at the Agency's disposal -- including ready contact with individuals who should be able to answer this question from memory -- this question can be easily and promptly answered.6 The ARRB staff has provided suggestions as to how this information could be obtained, including suggesting the types of files and cables that could be searched.
+We believe that with all of the resources at the Agency's disposal-including ready contact with individuals who should be able to answer this question from memory-this question can be answered.6 The ARRB staff has provided suggestions as to how this information could be obtained, including suggesting the types of files and cables that could be searched.